Andrew-F02/AF-DEAnalysis/README.md

 Future Implementations
 ======================
 In the future, this script will be added on to be able to:
-* Seperate the reads by type, WT and snf2, using a manifest
+* Seperate the reads by type using a manifest
 * Quantify reads by performing gene based counting
 * Normalize reads
 * Do a DE expression test